Marmite: Nutritional information

-Marmite is rich in B vitamins including thiamin (B1), riboflavin (B2), niacin (B3), and folic acid (B9).
-Vitamin B12 is only available through artificial enrichment; riboflavin and folic acid are added on top of the naturally-occurring amount.
+Marmite is rich in B vitamins including thiamine (B1), riboflavin (B2), niacin (B3), and folic acid (B9).
+Vitamin B12 is only available through artificial enrichment; riboflavin and folic acid are added on top of the naturally occurring amount.
 The sodium content of the spread is high and has caused concern, although it is the amount per serving rather than the percentage in bulk Marmite that is relevant.
 The main ingredient of Marmite is yeast extract, which contains a high concentration of glutamic acid.
 Marmite is not gluten-free, as it is made with wheat, and although it is thoroughly washed, it may contain small quantities of gluten.
+(Sodium amount is noted as table salt-equivalent in UK nutritional labels.
+6.1 g of salt corresponds to 2.4 g of sodium.)

-Marmite should be avoided if a person takes a MAOI antidepressant, such as phenelzine (Nardil) or tranylcypromine (Parnate), as yeast extracts interact adversely with these types of medications due to their tyramine content.
+Marmite is contraindicated if a person takes a monoamine oxidase inhibitor antidepressant, such as phenelzine (Nardil) or tranylcypromine (Parnate), as yeast extracts interact adversely with these types of medications due to their tyramine content.

 Storage

 Marmite should be stored in the dark and kept cool, but should not be refrigerated.
 The "best before" date is given as guidance for the loss of vitamins rather than safety.